i-p-tel/sipdroid/ProjectHome.md

 ### 3.0 ###
 Added TLS encryption for enhanced security.
 (2013)

-### 2.2 ###
-We added VideoSMS, a service to send HD video messages instantaneously regardless which video formats the receiver is able to play.
-From Sipdroid 2.3 onwards VideoSMS was moved into a separate [app](http://play.google.com/store/apps/details?id=ee.showm).
-(2011)

 ### 2.0 ###
 For Google™ Voice users, Sipdroid can now create a new, free PBXes account that is automatically linked to an existing Google™ Voice account.
 The new feature requires Android 2.0, or above, and Google's app connected to your Voice account.
 (2010)